Flank/flank/docs/flank_mixpanel_metrics.md

 ## Tests duration [test_duration]

-This property contains information about time of execution tests by device type (virtual, physical, total)
+This property contains information about the time of execution of tests by device type (virtual, physical, total)

 Fields: